 Tramadol is effective on two fronts: About 20 percent of its painkilling effects come from opioids, and 80 percent from ingredients that inhibit the reuptake of serotonin and norepinephrine, two chemicals in the brain associated with mood and responsiveness to pain, said Dr. Lewis Nelson, a professor of emergency medicine at New York University's Langone Medical Center.

 Because tramadol has less opioid content than other addictive painkillers such as oxycodone, hydrocodone and morphine, "a lot of doctors inappropriately view this as safer," Nelson told Live Science.
 But tramadol carries risks: People can still abuse and overdose on tramadol because of its opioid component.
-Its interaction with serotonin can also affect with other serotoninlike drugs, such as antidepressants, he said.
+Its interaction with serotonin can also affect people taking other serotoninlike drugs, such as antidepressants, he said.

 However, tramadol's opioid and serotonergic effects are important because they allow tramadol to treat both pain and the psychological components of pain, he said.